DeepaThamodaran/Moth_Recognition_using_MobileNet/README.md

 Step-6 Build the Project:

 - Run and compile the code using iPhone/iPad device.
-- App will be launched in your iPhone/iPad, accessing your mobile camera.
+- App will be launched in iPhone/iPad, accessing the device camera.

 Step-7 Validation: